ethereum/ethereum-org-website/public/content/wrapped-ether/index.md

 ## Why do we need to wrap ETH as an ERC-20? {#why-do-we-need-to-wrap-eth}

 [ERC-20](/developers/docs/standards/tokens/erc-20/) defines a standard interface for fungible tokens, so anyone can create tokens that interact seamlessly with applications and tokens that use this standard in Ethereum's ecosystem.
-Since ETH predates the ERC-20 standard, ETH doesn't conform to this specification.
-This means you can't easily exchange ETH for other ERC-20 tokens or use ETH in apps using the ERC-20 standard.
+Since **ETH predates the ERC-20 standard**, ETH doesn't conform to this specification.
+This means **you can't easily** exchange ETH for other ERC-20 tokens or **use ETH in apps using the ERC-20 standard**.
 Wrapping ETH gives you the opportunity to do the following:

 - **Exchange ETH for ERC-20 tokens**: You cannot exchange ETH directly for other ERC-20 tokens. wETH is a representation of Ether that complies with the ERC-20 fungible token standard and can be exchanged with other ERC-20 tokens.